reaper7/ESP8266SPIFFSUpdateFirmware/README.md

-It allows you to upgrade ESP8266 system from compiled binaries stored on SPIFFS.
+It allows you to upgrade ESP8266 system from compiled binaries stored on SPIFFS.<br>
 You can change projects on-the-fly without external computer.

 2017 Reaper7